omriharel/deej/README.md

 - [Long-ish term roadmap](#long-ish-term-roadmap)
 - [License](#license)

-## What's new
+## Features

-`deej` is now written in Go, and [distributed](https://github.com/omriharel/deej/releases) as a single executable (of course you can still [build from source](#building-from-source) if that's your thing).
+deej is written in Go and [distributed](https://github.com/omriharel/deej/releases/latest) as a portable (no installer needed) executable.

-This means you no longer have to maintain a Python environment.
-You can even build one for your friends, give them a simple download link and they'll be good to go!

-In addition, check out these features:

-- **Fully backwards-compatible** with your existing `config.yaml` and Arduino sketch
+- Bind apps to different sliders
+  - Bind multiple apps per slider (i.e. one slider for all your games)
+  - Bind the master channel
+  - Bind "system sounds" (on Windows)
+- Control your microphone's input level (experimental)
-- **Faster** and more lightweight, consuming around 10MB of memory
+- Lightweight desktop client, consuming around 10MB of memory
-- Control your **microphone's input level** by assigning `mic` to a slider (experimental support)
 - Runs from your system tray
-- **Helpful notifications** will let you know if something isn't working
+- Helpful notifications to let you know if something isn't working
-- New `system` flag lets you assign the "system sounds" volume level (Windows-only)
-- Supports everything the Python version did

-> **Migrating from the Python version?** Great!
-You only need to keep your `config.yaml` file.
-Download the executable from the [releases page](https://github.com/omriharel/deej/releases/latest), place it alongside the configuration file and you're done.

-> **Prefer to stick with Python?** That's totally fine.
-It will no longer be maintained, but you can always find it in the [`legacy-python` branch](https://github.com/omriharel/deej/tree/legacy-python).
+> **Looking for the older Python version?** It's no longer maintained, but you can always find it in the [`legacy-python` branch](https://github.com/omriharel/deej/tree/legacy-python).

 ## How it works